CkyBlue/ADT_Wise/README.md

+Link to introduction to project on YouTube: 'https://youtu.be/ThwKE4wxkCo'

 The framework being worked here is meant to allow easily breaking down a complex algorithm such as an ADT operation like 'insert into Queue' and let you see how the data changes as the method moves to completion.